 Never forget 1-on-1 interaction with everyone on your team, because if you treat your employees like family, they’ll be just as loyal.

 Wow.
 When I started typing I didn’t know I’d end up here.
 I have learned a ton about business in the past 50 minutes.
-Yet, this book is about war.
+Yet, this book is about, well, war.

 I didn’t expect the advice to be so practical.
 Brilliant read.
 I’m not sure the 7 blinks cover all of the 13 chapters, but there are definitely lessons from all of them in there.